PDC Pro Tour: Prize money

 The prize money for PDC Pro Tour events has increased steadily over the years.
 Prize money is awarded to all players who reach at least the last 64 of a Pro Tour event.
 In the past, Players Championships held outside of Europe awarded less prize money than those held in the United Kingdom or Europe.

 In 2011, all Players Championship events and UK Open qualifiers awarded £34,600 each, but from 2013 on Players Championship events awarded £50,000.

-Up to 2013 on the Pro Tour, there was also a rolling jackpot for nine-dart finishes. £500 (Players Championship events) / £400 (UK Open qualifiers) per event is reserved for any player who hits a nine-dart finish, with the money rolling over to the next event if the feat is not achieved.
-If more than one player hits a nine-darter in an event, the jackpot is shared.
+Up to 2013 on the Pro Tour, there was also a rolling jackpot for nine-dart finishes. £500 (Players Championship events) / £400 (UK Open qualifiers) per event was reserved for any player who hit a nine-dart finish, with the money rolling over to the next event if the feat was not achieved.
+If more than one player hit a nine-darter in an event, the jackpot was shared.

 Prize funds for Pro Tour events over the years:

 PDC European Tour

 In 2012, the PDC introduced a series of five tournaments held across Europe known as the European Tour.
-The number of events has steadily risen with eight held in 2013 and 2014, nine in 2015, ten in 2016, twelve in 2017, and as of 2018, there are thirteen events.
-These events see the top players on the PDC Order of Merit compete against players from a UK qualifier, European qualifier and home nations qualifier (the country where the event is held).
-Currently the prize fund for each tournament is £140,000, with £25,000 going to the winner.
+The number of events has steadily risen with eight held in 2013 and 2014, nine in 2015, ten in 2016, twelve in 2017, thirteen from 2018 to 2024, fourteen in 2025 and fifteen in 2026.
+These events see the top 16 players on the PDC Order of Merit and PDC Pro Tour Order of Merit compete against players from a Tour Card qualifier, regional qualifiers and home nations qualifier (the country where the event is held).
+Currently the prize fund for each tournament is £175,000, with £30,000 going to the winner.
 These events differ from others held on the Pro Tour as they are played on one board in front of an audience.
 They are not televised, but selected events have been available on the PDC's YouTube channel in the past.
-All events are now shown live on the PDC's PDCHD-TV website.
+All events are now shown live on PDC TV.